Bun B’s Trill Burgers Named Best Burger in America by ‘Good Morning America’ - NewsBreak

 Uncle Bun’s Trill Burgers are taking the nation by storm, and now they are certified delicious by the Good Morning America crew.

-Accompanied b y Trill B urgers chef Mike Pham , B un B ( B ernard Freeman) competed live on national TV against Lucky’s Last Chance of Philadelphia, The Companion of Atlanta and B abe’s Meat & Counter of Miami.
-Trill B urgers earned three of five votes from the judges panel of celebrity chef Gina Neely , former NFL star Tiki B arber , former NBA star Jalen Rose , WWE wrestler Titus O’Neil and ABC’s Sam Champion – receiving votes from Neely, Rose and O’Neil – to take home the Golden B urger Trophy.
+Accompanied by Trill Burgers chef Mike Pham, Bun B (Bernard Freeman) competed live on national TV against Lucky’s Last Chance of Philadelphia, The Companion of Atlanta and Babe’s Meat & Counter of Miami.
+Trill Burgers earned three of five votes from the judges panel of celebrity chef Gina Neely, former NFL star Tiki Barber, former NBA star Jalen Rose, WWE wrestler Titus O’Neil and ABC’s Sam Champion – receiving votes from Neely, Rose and O’Neil – to take home the Golden Burger Trophy.

 Comments / 0